 YouTube Content Creators

-Challenge: Uploading 2-3 videos per week, each needing subtitles for SEO and accessibility.
+Challenge: 2 to 3 videos a week, all need subtitles for SEO and accessibility.

 Solution:

-Time saved: 90% — from 2 hours per video to 10 minutes
+Time saved: about 90%.
+From 2 hours per video to 10 minutes.

 Social Media Marketers

-Challenge: Creating 10-20 short videos per month for Instagram, TikTok, and LinkedIn, all requiring burned-in captions.
+Challenge: 10 to 20 short videos per month for Instagram, TikTok, and LinkedIn, all needing burned-in captions.

 Solution: